tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Oct 20 2007

-Allyn Erdman (a 70-year-old White poor college graduate) entered a church, ready to deliver a speech to religious people.
+Allyn Erdman (a 70-year-old white poor college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Allyn Erdman sometimes preached her views to theists, but still felt afraid.
 Allyn Erdman thought about medidating, but decided that she can handle this situation on her own and did not need to medidate just yet.
 As Allyn Erdman entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Allyn Erdman used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.